 Established by Tim Wildman MW in 2010 in response to the need to refresh the image of Australian wine, it's the only independent wine tour designed and funded directly by the Australian wine community and the only one with a Master of Wine as a Tour Guide.
-The founding concept back in 2010 was to change attitudes to Australian wine and this is still the guiding principal.
+The founding concept back in 2010 was to change attitudes to Australian wine one bottle at a time and this is still our mission today.
 We take an uncompromising view towards quality and selection both of the guests invited and the quality and curation of wineries and events in the itinerary.
 And did we mention the bit about fun?

 Great trip!
 From the way-down-to-earthy guys to the more established operators.
 Without doubt the best wine trip I’ve ever been on.”

 “Changed my mind about a country’s wines.
 Whole experience was tons of learning and fun!
 Felt unique, tailored and very special trip, I’m now an ambassador for Oz wine.”

 “Extremely well organized and diverse tripe with highlights upon highlights upon highlights… An amazing introduction to the contemporary wine scene in Australia with almost unbelievable enthusiastic and knowledgeable guiding.”

 “By far the best wine trip I have ever been on.
 Perfect balance and diversity of wine, producers and regions.
 My only regret is that I can’t do this trip every year.”